-- You must show us that you have the ability to pay for your ongoing housing and living expenses in B.C.
+- You must demonstrate that you have the ability to pay for your ongoing housing and living expenses in B.C.
 We will assess this using your:

 - o employment income in B.C.

 - o location of residence in B.C.

-- o number of dependants
+- number of dependants